SeamusW/Predicting-Healthcare-Costs/README.md

 Some insights from this analysis:
 <li> Total Charges are skewed so that most are less than $20,000 with the distribution lowering as charges increased.
 This is also after removing the huge outliers (anything above 3 standard deviations/$80,000).
 Several charges that were excluded for our purposes were in the millions.</li>

 <li>There is huge variability across most features.
-Especially when looking at specific codes across different hospitals and service areas.</li>
+Especially when looking at specific codes across different hospitals and service areas.
+For example, a cesarean delivery costs, on average, $20,000 more if it takes place in NYC or on Long Island, versus other parts of the state.</li>

 <li>The codes are the most highly correlated with Total Charges, however the correlation is difficult to interpret as their numerical value is just a code, rather than a meaningful ordinal relationship.
-There are additional codes that are included in the analysis that aren't listed here as they will need to be dummy encoded.</li>
+I need to be thoughtful about how these and other categorical coded features are included in the model.</li>

 ## Baseline Model